BLM Grassroots Santa Clarita Valley

 RESTORATIVE JUSTICE AND STRUGGLE

-We make space for transgender siblings to participate and lead.
-We are self-reflexive and do the work required to dismantle cisgender privilege and uplift Black trans folk, especially Black trans women who continue to be disproportionately impacted by trans-antagonistic violence.
+We create space for transgender siblings to participate and lead within our abolitionist agenda.
+We are self-reflexive and actively work to dismantle cisgender privilege while uplifting Black trans folk, particularly Black trans women, who are disproportionately impacted by trans-antagonistic violence.
+This commitment is integral to the broader Black freedom movement and the empowerment of community power.

 WOMANIST